JonasTaulien/idea-plugin-context-free-grammar/README.md

 import B;
 ```
-By doing this, you can also use Rules that you or others have defined in `B.cfg`.
+By doing this, you can also use Rules that you or others have defined in `B.cfgr`.
 You can now reference these Rules as `B.RuleName`.
 You can also rename Modules to something else in your current Grammar:
 ```cfgr
 module A;

 import B.C as D;
 ```
-In this case, there must exist a file `./B/C.cfg` (relative to `A.cfg`).
+In this case, there must exist a file `./B/C.cfgr` (relative to `A.cfgr`).
 You can now use the Rules from this file by prefixing them with `D.`.

 Summary:
 * `import A;` Brings into scope: `A.RuleA`, `A.RuleB`, `A.RuleC` ...